MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/control-flow.md

         & = \ket{0} \otimes (UU^\dagger \ket{\psi}) \\\\
         & = (\boldone \otimes U) (c(V)) (\boldone \otimes U^\dagger) \ket{0} \otimes \ket{\psi}.
 \end{align}
-By linearity, we can conclude that we can factor $U$ out in this way for all input states.
-That is, $c(UVU^\dagger) = U c(V) U^\dagger$.
+By linearity, you can conclude that you can factor $U$ out in this way for all input states, that is, $c(UVU^\dagger) = U c(V) U^\dagger$.
-Since controlling operations can be expensive in general, using controlled variants such as `WithC` and `WithCA` can help reduce the number of control functors that need to be applied.
+Since controlling operations are generally expensive, using controlled variants such as `WithC` and `WithCA` can help reduce the number of control functors that need to be applied.

 > [!NOTE]
-> One other consequence of factoring out $U$ is that we need not even know how to apply the `Controlled` functor to `U`.
+> One other consequence of factoring out $U$ is that you need to know how to apply the `Controlled` functor to `U`.
 > `ApplyWithCA` therefore has a weaker signature than might be expected:
 > ```qsharp
 > ApplyWithCA<'T> : (('T => Unit is Adj),